peterju00004/chords/README.md

 4. To run: `npm run dev`.

 ### TODO:
+- General
   - Detection:
-  - Deal with notes with dupliucate names (e.g.: "C2" and "C3").
     - Rearrange notes to fit within 2 octaves.
     - More patterns of chords and drop fifth voicing
   - UI:
     - 3D Keyboard
     - Minor alignment issues.
+- List:
+  - Test new normalize function and if it solves the basic-rotation problem.